cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 ### On-Chain (Validator scripts)

-Validator scripts are executed automatically when a utxo residing at the address of the script is attempted to be moved by a transaction.
+Validator scripts are executed automatically when a UTXO residing at the address of the script is attempted to be moved by a transaction.
 These scripts take a transaction as its input and then outputs either true or false depending on whether the transaction is valid or not according to your rules/logic as defined in the script - thus blocking or allowing a transaction to succeed.
-If you are moving multiple UTXOs residing on the same script address, the validator-script will run once for each utxo.
+If you are moving multiple UTXOs residing on the same script address, the validator-script will run once for each UTXO.
 This script execution happens on the Cardano node validating your transaction.

 This means that in order for the validator-script to execute, a transaction must first move a utxo to the address of the contract; the address is derived from the contract mathematically.
 You do not need to upload your contract to the chain, although that is also possible using reference scripts.